 laparoscopic gastric bypass: he performed the first laparoscopic gastric

 bypass in the world as primary surgeon in 1993.
 This was performed right

-and re-certified in 1992.
+and Bariatric Surgery.
 He served 10 years in the Navy and has been doing

 bariatric surgery since he set up his private practice in San Diego in

 1986.
 Since the mid 1990’s he has been doing essentially only bariatric